These vegan and gluten free peanut butter chocolate chip cookies are rich and delicious. They melt in your mouth – everyone loves these!

 I’ve modified this recipe so that it is a one bowl recipe, and I’ve made it with a flax egg substitute, and they still turn out wonderfully every time.

-These vegan, gluten free peanut butter chocolate cookies are quick, easy, and so delicious.
+These vegan, gluten free peanut butter cookies are quick, easy, and so delicious.
 Since they are flourless, the peanut butter flavor is very rich, and they literally melt in your mouth.
-Everyone loves these, whether they have special dietary needs or not.
-Try these, you won’t be disappointed!
+Try this dessert, you won’t be disappointed.

-Yes, many flourless peanut butter cookie recipes do contain an egg, but it is possible to make these using a flax seed egg replacer.
-If you are able to eat eggs, go ahead and use one regular egg.
+- Flax Seed Meal – Many flourless peanut butter cookie recipes do contain an egg, but it is possible to make these using a flax seed egg replacer, which is what I’ve done here.
+If you are able to eat eggs, you can go ahead and use one regular egg.

 Disclosure: This post contains affiliate links.